 The Durham Kennel Club was established in the late 1920's.
-We are devoted to the betterment of the purebred dog.
+We are devoted to the betterment of all dogs.
 Our members are dog owners from all walks of life, many of whom are full time dog breeders, weekend dog showers or just concerned and interested pet owners.
 DKC is a member club of the American Kennel Club.

 WHAT WE DO

 DKC holds two Dog Shows yearly.
 Our Spring Show in March is part of a 7-day circuit held in Raleigh at the State Fairgrounds.
 Our Fall Show in September is part of a 4 day Labor Day circuit held in Raleigh at the State Fairgrounds.
 Both shows offer conformation judging and obedience competition.
 Our club holds Tracking Trials and several Canine Good Citizenship Tests annually.
 The Club also holds a 2 day Obedience trial in December, in addition we also hold 2 Agility Trials a year one in April and the second in September.